Sharing Agreements - NHSCFS Scotland

 Under these legislative instruments, individuals can make a request to the Parties for information to be disclosed.
 This is called a Freedom of Information Request.
 Requests must be put in writing to the recipient Party following their official Freedom of Information Request process.
 Requests will be considered by the Party’s Information Governance representative and a decision will be made as to the legality and appropriateness of information disclosure.

-The Parties are subject to the GDPR and the Data Protection Act 2018.
-Under the General Data Protection Regulation 2016 and the Data Protection Act 2018, data subjects can ask to see the information that is held on computer and in some paper records about them.
-This is called a Subject Access Request.
-If data subjects wish to know what information is held about them, requests must be submitted to the recipient Party following their official Subject Access Request process.
-Requests will be considered by the Party’s Information Governance representative and a decision will be made as to the legality and appropriateness of information disclosure.
+The Parties are subject to the UK GDPR and the Data Protection Act 2018.
+Under the General Data Protection Regulation and the Data Protection Act 2018, data subjects can ask to see the information that is held on computer and in some paper records about them.
+This is called a Data Subject Access Request.
+If data subjects wish to know what information is held about them or have information rectified or object to information held, requests must be submitted to the recipient Party following their official Data Subject Access Request process.
+Requests will be considered by the Party’s Information Governance representative and a decision will be made as to the legality and appropriateness of information disclosure, information rectification or deletion.

 Complaints from data subjects about personal or sensitive information held by the Parties must be made in writing to the person or organisation holding the information, detailing the reasons for the complaint.
 Complaints must be put in writing to the relevant person or organisation following their official complaints process.